Recruiter-Joe/notion-ai-knowledge/README.md

 # Notion AI Knowledge Bot 🤖

-This project integrates Notion, OpenAI's GPT-4, and Slack to create a real-time, context-aware knowledge bot.
+This project has been forked from @hollaugo and it integrates Notion, OpenAI's GPT-4, and Slack to create a real-time, context-aware knowledge bot.
 Users can ask questions in Slack, and the bot will provide answers based on the content stored in a Notion page.

 ## Getting Started 🚀